Metadata Prediction¶

 result = pysynthbio.predict_query(query, model_id="gem-1-bulk_predict-metadata")

-# Combine with sample IDs
+# Combine with sample IDs - result is a list of outputs

 annotations["sample_id"] = unlabeled_counts.columns.tolist()